Importing a Type Library as an Assembly

 There are two ways to make this type information available to your application:

-Using design-time-only interop assemblies: Beginning with the .NET Framework 4, you can instruct the compiler to embed type information from the interop assembly into your executable.
+Using design-time-only interop assemblies: Beginning with the .NET Framework version 4, you can instruct the compiler to embed type information from the interop assembly into your executable.
 The compiler embeds only the type information that your application uses.
 You do not have to deploy the interop assembly with your application.
 This is the recommended technique.

 Deploying interop assemblies: You can create a standard reference to the interop assembly.
 In this case, the interop assembly must be deployed with your application.
 If you employ this technique, and you are not using a private COM component, always reference the primary interop assembly (PIA) published by the author of the COM component you intend to incorporate in your managed code.
 For more information about producing and using primary interop assemblies, see Primary Interop Assemblies.